tfukui0/tflisp/README.md

 See the http://sourceforge.net/p/tflisp/

-The first idea is made in 1993.
+The first idea was made in 1993.
 The research became to finish.
 All patents were abandoned.
 It's can use everyone freely.

 EOF